 - With Our Stakeholders

 - Community Involvement

 In regards to pregnancy and child care, we have established and implement our action plans*1 in accordance with the Law for Measures to Support the Development of the Next Generation.
-In addition, we provide babysitter subsidies and have established and are operating in-house childcare facilities at some of our sites.
-Furthermore, we conduct a forum to assist and help build networks for employees who have just returned to the workplace after child care leave, or who are taking child care leave and will return to the workplace.
+In addition, we provide babysitter subsidies, and in FY2018 we will add two in-house childcare facilities to our sites, bringing the total to three facilities.
+Furthermore, we conduct a forum to assist and help build networks for employees who have just returned to the workplace after child care leave.

 The number of forums being held for company supervisors who manage employees raising children has been increased to promote better management of diversity.
 These forums have served as a venue for talks by the Health Promotion Division on the particular needs of female employees raising children, as well as group discussions and talks on management-related issues by invited speakers.